jonathonp3/sirius-os-pia-installer/README.md

 reboot
 ```

-4. Login to the admin account system (default group is 1000 on fedora) and wait for the installation to complete.
-It takes a few minutes for the installation to complete.
+4. Log in to the admin account system (default group is 1000 on Fedora) and wait for the installation to complete.
+It usually takes a few minutes.

 ### How to remove PIA